NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Methods

 {\textbf{Fine-tuning for \ce{MoSi2N4} and MD simulations.}} Using the NEP89 model, we conducted tensile loading \gls{md} simulations of \ce{MoSi2N4} using an orthorhombic cell with 210 atoms at \qty{300}{\kelvin} and evenly sampled 100 structures from the trajectory.
-Then we performed single-point \gls{dft}-D3(BJ) calculations using the \textsc{vasp} package \cite{blochl1994projector, kresse1996efficient} with the projected augmented wave method and the generalized gradient approximation, along with the Perdew-Burke-Ernzerhof (PBE) functional \cite{perdew1996generalized}.
+Then we performed single-point \gls{dft}-D3(BJ) calculations using the \textsc{vasp} package (version 6.5.1) \cite{blochl1994projector, kresse1996efficient} with the projected augmented wave method and the generalized gradient approximation, along with the Perdew-Burke-Ernzerhof (PBE) functional \cite{perdew1996generalized}.
 A vacuum layer of \qty{20}{\angstrom} was used to model the two-dimensional systems.
 The plane-wave truncation energy was set to \qty{500}{\electronvolt}, and a $\Gamma$-centered $k$-point grid with \numproduct{2x2x1} divisions was used.
 Using the new training dataset, we trained 5000 steps to obtain the fine-tuned model for \ce{MoSi2N4}.
 Using both the NEP89 and fine-tuned models, we performed tensile loading simulations for the monolayer \ce{MoSi2N4}, using an orthorhombic cell with \num{44800} atoms.
 The engineering strain rate in the herringbone direction was \qty{8.6e7}{\per\second}.
 The thickness of the monolayer was taken as \qty{10.7}{\angstrom} in calculating the volume, following earlier literature \cite{hong2020chemical}.
+The Bussi-Donadio-Parrinello thermostat \cite{Bussi2007canonical} with a coupling time of 0.1 ps and the stochastic cell rescaling barostat \cite{Bernetti2020pressure} with a coupling time of 1 ps and an elastic modulus of 500 GPa, were used to control the temperature and lateral pressure, respectively.
 We conducted five independent tensile loading simulations and averaged them to report the stress-strain curves and standard deviations.\\